 This course is a study of Cyber Security Intelligence from its nascent stages to its current operational and policy impact.
-Students will explore the full range of cyber capabilities from exploitation to defense including several case studies that demonstrate the challenges and benefits of cyber security criminal intelligence operations.
-This course will demonstrate how cyber security criminal intelligence has changed the nature of intelligence collection, operations, and analysis across the US Intelligence, defense communities and criminal investigations.
+Students will explore the full range of cyber capabilities from exploitation to defense including several case studies that demonstrate the challenges and benefits of cybersecurity criminal intelligence operations.
+This course will demonstrate how cybersecurity criminal intelligence has changed the nature of intelligence collection, operations, and analysis across the US intelligence and defense communities and criminal investigations.
 Prerequisite: CRM 110.
 Offered on an as-needed basis in the fall semester.